UnblockedByOps/arsenal/README.md

 * Too much javascript for the menus, not elegant.
 * Search form should default to searching by name if no key=value is present.
 * Still places where dummy data is being displayed.
+* Need localstorage solution for saving what columns a user has chosen to show/hide on each page.

+### CLI

+* formatting of output needs a lot of help.